alekseivillegas/motopress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MotoPress is intuitive and easy to use plugin that allows you easily change the overall appearance of your website by editing your site's layout
+MotoPress Layout Editor is a professional plugin for developers.
+It enables to build and edit  the layout of a WordPress theme.
 == Description ==

-MotoPress Layout Editor is your fast and successful way to edit the appearance of your website, blog or online store based on WordPress.
-This easy to use plugin allows you to create, move and change page templates quickly and easily.
-Without any particular technical knowledge you are able to manage media data, add new blocks, change their places, duplicate and delete them.
-The gold of MotoPress Layout Editor is the opportunity to customize all data right in the builder and view all changes in real time.

 = Now available: MotoPress Content Editor for any WordPress website = MotoPress Content Editor replaces the default WordPress builder and enables to create any post structure.
 Its intuitive drag and drop functionality allows users to manage text, add built-in content elements and without HTML tags fully customize your article.
 MotoPress Content Editor works with any WordPress theme and includes 24/7 support.

 For more detailed data visit the [MotoPress Content Editor](http://www.getmotopress.com/content-editor/) page.

+MotoPress Layout Editor enables to edit website elements, such as: header, footer, sidebar and content area.
+Simply by dragging and dropping these objects users are able to create the layout of website page.

+= Layout Editor works with WordPress themes made specially for this plugin. = It is also compatible with the PrimePress theme, which you can download [here](http://www.getmotopress.com/themes/primepress/) absolutely for free.
+To know more how to modify your theme for MotoPress Layout Editor you can following the [link](http://www.getmotopress.com/blog/wordpress-themes-for-motopress/)

 Key Benefits of MotoPress Layout Editor: